maciejpirog/cpp-effects/doc/refman-cpp-effects.md

 A handler reference should not be confused with:

-- A reference to an object of a class that inherits from `Handler`, although it is not far from the truth: `HandlerRef` can be thought of
+- A reference to an object of a class that inherits from `Handler`, although it is not far from the truth: `HandlerRef` can be thought of as a form of an iterator that points to an object, not a reference to the object itself.

 - A label, since labels are not necessarily unique, and invoking a command with a label still involves looking up a handler with the